Lynn Snodgrass: Political career

+In 1998, she was elected Speaker of the Oregon House of Representatives, succeeding fellow Republican Lynn Lundquist.
+At the time, many Republicans felt Lundquist was too accommodating to Democratic Governor John Kitzhaber.
+Snodgrass was the first Portland-area Speaker since Vera Katz, whose term in that position ended in 1991.

-She drew support from the Oregon Right to Life PAC and the NRA.
+She drew support from the Oregon Right to Life PAC and the National Rifle Association of America.

-She is a deeply religious woman, and holds early-morning bible studies in her home.
-She occasionally sang hymns with fellow legislator Margaret Carter.
-(Carter considered Snodgrass a close friend, but worried in 1998 that her social agenda would undermine important social services.)

-Snodgrass tried to pass a law in 1997 that would have established April as "Christian Heritage Month."

 A 1998 Willamette Week article questioned the accuracy of Snodgrass's understanding of how tax laws affected urban and rural school funding.
 The article asserted that Measure 5 of 1990 impacted Portland schools negatively, while benefitting schools like those in Snodgrass's district; and contrasted that fact with Snodgrass's assertion that her district's schools had suffered while Portland schools did not.

 Kate Brown was elected Senate Minority Leader in the same year.
 Fellow Representative Chris Beck, a Democrat, noted that Snodgrass was the first Portland-area speaker in over 10 years, and expressed hope that she would rise above partisan politics and help solve the problems of Portland.
 Snodgrass was noted for strongly supporting an openly gay candidate for the House, Chuck Carpenter, over a more religious and conservative Republican (Bill Witt, who went on to win the election).
 She had a contentious relationship with her predecessor, Lynn Lundquist, over education funding.

 Snodgrass ran unsuccessfully for Oregon Secretary of State in 2000.
 She was defeated by Democrat Bill Bradbury.

-Lynn currently holds the Gresham Area Chamber of Commerce and Visitors Center, CEO position.
+Since 2015, Snodgrass has been CEO of the Gresham Area Chamber of Commerce and Visitors Center.